 5. Raise your levels of expectations for employees

 Ask not what your country can do for you, ask what you can do for your country.
 Another way to stand firmly behind change is to raise your expectations of your people’s’ patriotism.
 At the same time, be mindful of natural resistance to change by setting realistic goals.
-Early on in the process, resistance to change will interfere with increased expectations which may increase anxiety.
+Early on in the process, resistance to changeresistance to change will interfere with increased expectations which may increase anxiety.

 6. Expand lines of communication for internal feedback